Skip to main content

 cp .env.example .env

-• The Node server restarts whenever files under src/backend/** change.
-Live reloads remain available for frontend edits if you drop the runtime flag.
+• The runtime restarts whenever files under src/backend/** change.

 3. Add a manifest-backed route